victorbruce/data-structures-js/data-structures/linked-list/Readme.md

 ## Advantages of Linked List

 1. Insertions and Deletions can be very quick(has a time complexity of O(1)).
-Adding an item to the beginning(prepending) is very slow
+Adding an item to the beginning(prepending) is very fast.

 ## Disadvantages of Linked List